This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Blueberries: You can use fresh or frozen blueberries for this amazing blueberry pie.
-I use frozen if blueberries are not in season.
+- Blueberries: Just like in my blueberry raspberry crumbles and no-bake blueberry cheesecake, you can use fresh or frozen blueberries for this classic blueberry pie recipe.
+I use frozen if blueberries are not specifically in season.

 - Lemon Juice: My motto for citrus juices is that fresh is always best.
-If you must use store-bought lemon juice, try to find a frozen option that is frozen fresh juice, or sometimes it can be found in the refrigerator section.
 If it looks dark in color, then it is no longer going to taste fresh.
+If you use store-bought lemon juice, try to find a frozen option that is frozen fresh juice.

 - Orange Zest: The orange zest can be omitted or swapped for lemon zest if you prefer.

-- Vanilla Extract: Vanilla Extract adds a beautiful flavor itself but it also boosts the flavor of other amazing blueberry pie ingredients around it like blueberries and citrus.
+- Vanilla Extract: Vanilla extract adds a beautiful flavor itself but it also boosts the flavor of other ingredients around it, like blueberries and citrus.

 - Tapioca Flour: I use tapioca to thicken my fruit pies.
 It thickens better than cornstarch and it doesn’t have an off-putting flavor.
 I use Bob’s Red Mill tapioca flour.
-This is what I have tested with all my pie fillings in the Shop.
 Different brands have different thickening powers and you may need more or less.
-It is trial and error.
-If you are using pearls make sure they are small pearls and I usually grind them in a spice grinder to make them fine.
-Let the mixed filling sit for 30 minutes to allow the tapioca pearls to hydrate.
-You don’t have to let tapioca flour sit before baking.

 Substitutions